loke-2k/NSBL/Job-Opportunities.md

 - **Excellent:** 100 SP + XP equivalent.
 - **Good**: 80 SP + XP equivalent.
 - **Decent**: 50 SP + XP equivalent.
+- **Bonus**: 25 SP bonus for excellent work.

-> The above is an example of a grading system you can use; up to 50SP in bonuses can be given on each piece.
+> The above is an example of a grading system you can use.

 # Job Opportunities
 These are jobs that will pay you SP to complete (to purchase attributes, and badges).